 In West India, Dussehra is the culmination of Navratri.
 Maharashtra observes Dussehra on the tenth day of the Ashwin month as per the Hindu calendar, which is the last day of Navratri.
 Idols installed on the first day of Navaratri are immersed in water on the last day of Dussehra.

 All the festival and celebrations in India marks some delightful cuisines specially prepared for the day.
-As Dussehra is also a festive occasion special cuisine is also prepared on the day.
+As Dussehra is also a festive occasion, special cuisine is also prepared on the day.
 People observe fast and eat only one meal a day at sunset.
 It is also mandatory to eat a vegetarian meal on that day which even forbids onion and garlic.
-Special vegetables and ingredients are also used which vary amongst places and families.
-Dairy products such as fruits and nuts form the staple diet of this occasion.
+Special vegetables and ingredients are also used which vary from places to places and families to families.
+Dairy products, fruits, and nuts form the staple diet on this occasion.
 Some of the special delicacies that are prepared and relished on the occasion of Dussehra are Sabudana Khichidi and Kuttu Ki Puri.
 Sabudana Khichidi is prepared with sago, groundnuts, potato, coconut and various other spices.
 It’s a vegetarian dish and most commonly prepared on the auspicious day of Dussehra.
-After the fast, Sabudana Khichidi is the most preferred food item due its delicious taste and easy preparation techniques.
+As a fasting food, Sabudana Khichidi is the most preferred food item due its delicious taste and easy preparation technique.
 Kuttu Ki Puri is prepared with Kuttu Ka Atta (buckwheat flour), coriander leaves, potato and few other ingredients.
 This puri recipe tastes awesome yet involves the usage of very few ingredients.
 As only red chilies, turmeric, cumin seeds and rock salt are allowed within spices to prepare food on Dussehra , the above mentioned recipes go perfectly well yet are delicious and nutritious.